wp-plugins/block-disposable-email-addresses/readme.txt

 Tested up to: 3.3.1
 Stable tag: trunk

-This plugin protects your registered user base by preventing registration with a disposable email addresse (like mailinator).
+This plugin protects your registered user base by preventing registration with a disposable email address (like mailinator).

 == Description ==